elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 The optional `elasticsearch.snapshot_source` block, which restores data from a snapshot of another deployment, supports the following arguments:

-* `source_cluster_id` (Required) ID of the Elasticsearch cluster that will be used as the source of the snapshot.
+* `source_elasticsearch_cluster_id` (Required) ID of the Elasticsearch cluster, not to be confused with the deployment ID, that will be used as the source of the snapshot.
+The Elasticsearch cluster must be in the same region and must have a compatible version of the Elastic Stack.
 * `snapshot_name` (Optional) Name of the snapshot to restore.
 Use `__latest_success__` to get the most recent successful snapshot (Defaults to `__latest_success__`).

-~> **Note on behavior** The `snapshot_source` block represents transient settings on the deployment plan.
-The values of this block will not be flattened, and therefore not saved in the Terraform state.
-This means that whenever the `snapshot_source` block is set when running `terraform apply`, a snapshot will be restored.
+~> **Note on behavior** The `snapshot_source` block will not be saved in the Terraform state due to its transient nature.
+This means that whenever the `snapshot_source` block is set, a snapshot will **always be restored**, unless removed before running `terraform apply`.

 #### Kibana